ProzorroUKR/prozorro-docs/docs/source/planning/tutorial.rst

 .. include:: tutorial/tender-from-plan.http
    :code:

-After tender was created from plan it's no longer allowed to change `procuringEntity` and `budget.breakdown` fields:

-.. include:: tutorial/tender-from-plan-readonly-fields.http
-   :code:

 Let's check that the plan status was switched to `complete`:

 .. include:: tutorial/get-complete-plan.http
+   :code:

+After tender was created from plan it's no longer allowed to change plan:

+.. include:: tutorial/tender-from-plan-readonly.http
    :code: